Austria national futsal team: History

 With Austria a relative latecomer to the sport, the ÖFB Futsal League was first played for the 2010/11 season with Austrian clubs competing in the UEFA Futsal Champions League since the 2010–11 edition.
 In April 2018, the Austrian Football Association voted unanimously to form a national team for the first time.
 The association organized its first training camp in September 2018 to form the foundation of the team and prepare to play its first international match.
 The country played its first-ever international futsal match on 12 April 2019, a friendly against Germany.
 Adilaid Dizdarevic scored Austria's first-ever goal in the eventual 2–2 draw.

 The team participated in qualifying for the UEFA Futsal Euro 2022, marking the first time the nation had entered the competition.
 The team entered qualification again for the next edition of the tournament.
-Despite winning its opening match against Bulgaria, the countryy again failed to qualify.
+Despite winning its opening match against Bulgaria, the country again failed to qualify.